Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Experiments

-\cref{fig:KITTI_2cameras_inter} demonstrates the performance of different solvers against image noise for the inter-camera case.
+\cref{fig:KITTI_2cameras_inter} illustrates the performance comparison of different solvers with respect to image noise for the inter-camera case.
 A good method should have small median and variance for ${\varepsilon_{\mathbf{R}}}$, ${\varepsilon_{\mathbf{t}}}$, and $\varepsilon_{\mathbf{t},\text{dir}}$.
-We have the following observations.
-(1)~The proposed \texttt{6pt-Our-inter} solver provides better results than the comparative solvers.
-(2)~The iterative optimization in \texttt{8pt-Kneip} is susceptible to falling into local minima.
-It performs well for forward and random motions.
+The following observations are made: (1)~The proposed \texttt{6pt-Our-inter} solver demonstrates superior results compared to the comparative solvers.
+(2)~The iterative optimization utilized in \texttt{8pt-Kneip} is prone to convergence to local minima.
+This solver performs well in addressing forward and random motions.
 However, it does not perform well for the sideways motion.
 (3)~The linear solver \texttt{17pt-Li} with fewer calculations have less round-off error than the proposed \texttt{6pt-Our-inter} solver in noise-free cases.
 However, our method has better accuracy than the linear solver with the influence of image noise.
 This is also consistent with real-world data experiments.

-\cref{fig:KITTI_2cameras_intra} demonstrates the performance of different solvers against image noise for the intra-camera case.
-We have the following observations.
-(1) Compared to the results in \cref{fig:KITTI_2cameras_inter}, the solvers using intra-camera correspondences generally perform worse than inter-camera correspondences, especially in recovering the metric scale of translation.
+\cref{fig:KITTI_2cameras_intra} illustrates the performance comparison of different solvers with respect to image noise for the intra-camera case.
+The following observations are made: (1) Compared to the results in \cref{fig:KITTI_2cameras_inter}, the solvers using intra-camera correspondences generally perform worse than inter-camera correspondences, particularly in terms of recovering the metric scale of translation.
 (2) The proposed \texttt{6pt-Our-intra} solver has better performance than the comparative solvers.
-(3) The \texttt{8pt-Kneip} performs well in the forward motion of the multi-camera systems but poorly in the sideways and random motions.
+(3) The \texttt{8pt-Kneip} solver demonstrates satisfactory performance in the scenario of forward motion within multi-camera systems, but it displays diminished effectiveness in scenarios involving sideways and random motions.